NinoBrun/minecraft-data-pack-generator/README.md

 - **Version Compatibility**: The version compatibility information is dynamically generated based on the `versionData` array in `listVersionsObject.js`.
 - **Info Toggle**: Each item in the file structure has an info button that toggles the display of additional information.
 - **Validation**: The data pack name input field only allows characters compatible with folder naming in Windows and disallows spaces.
 A warning blurb appears if invalid characters are entered.
+- **FAQ Sections**: Clickable FAQ sections that expand to show more information.

 ## Customization